theradlabs/Hands-On-Data-Analysis-with-Pandas-SOLUTIONS/README.md

 # Hands-On-Data-Analysis-with-Pandas-SOLUTIONS
-Solutions to the Exercises in Hands On Data Analysis with Pandas [both my own and those provided]
+My solutions to the exercises in Hands On Data Analysis with Pandas